Special Educational Needs & Disabilities (SEND)

 The Local Authority provides specialist equipment such as wheelchairs /standing frames etc when prescribed by a relevant health specialist.

-HOW WILL WE HELP YOUR CHILD MAKE A SUCCESSFUL MOVE INTO THE NEXT CLASS OR SECONDARY SCHOOL OR OTHER MOVE OR TRANSITION?
+HOW WILL WE HELP YOUR CHILD MAKE A SUCCESSFUL MOVE INTO THE NEXT CLASS OR SECONDARY SCHOOL?

 Where appropriate additional transition programmes are implemented and discussed with parents to support a successful move into their next class.

-“I had concerns about my child going to their secondary school, so I spoke to Mrs Trodden and she arranged for extra transition sessions for my child to their new school.
+“I had concerns about my child going to their secondary school, so I spoke to Miss Livermore and she arranged for extra transition sessions for my child to their new school.
 This really helped them to feel more confident about going there.”

 Parent of a child with Special Educational Needs in Year 6